Micanopy, Florida

 Micanopy (/ˌmɪkəˈnoʊpi/ MIK-ə-NOH-pee) is a town in Alachua County, Florida, United States, located south of Gainesville.
+It is part of the Gainesville, Florida Metropolitan Statistical Area.
+The population as of the 2020 census was 648, up from 600 at the 2010 census.

-The population as of the 2010 census was 600.
-The oldest community in the interior of Florida that has been continually inhabited, it has a downtown that is designated as the Micanopy Historic District and listed on the National Register of Historic Places.
-It contains a number of antique stores, as well as several restaurants, a library, firehouse, and post office.
-The town's unofficial slogan is "The Town that Time Forgot."
+It is the oldest continuously inhabited community in the interior of Florida.
+Its downtown area, the Micanopy Historic District, is listed on the National Register of Historic Places.
+This municipality contains a number of antique stores, several restaurants, a library, a firehouse, and a post office.
+Its unofficial slogan is "The Town that Time Forgot."

 History

-In 1774 the American naturalist William Bartram recorded his impressions of a proto-Seminole village named Cuscowilla -- along with its chief, Cowkeeper or Ahaya -- located in the same vicinity as the modern town.
+A historical marker in the area notes that Spanish explorer Hernando de Soto recorded finding a village of the Timucua portion of the Potano tribe located near by in 1539.
+In 1774, the American naturalist William Bartram recorded his impressions of a proto-Seminole village named "Cuscowilla".

 By the time Spain ceded its Florida provinces to the U.S. in 1821, the newly constructed hamlet of Micanopy became the first distinct United States town in the Florida Territory.
-One of the founders was Moses Elias Levy, a wealthy Jewish businessman and philanthropist who was involved in West Indies shipping and other interests.
+One of the early settlers of the area was Moses Elias Levy, a wealthy Jewish businessman and philanthropist who was involved in West Indies shipping and other interests.
 He immigrated to the United States in 1820 and founded "Pilgrimage", the first Jewish communal settlement in the United States located two miles from town.

 The village of Micanopy was built under the auspices of the Florida Association of New York (the earliest Florida development corporation, headquartered in Manhattan).
 Chief Micanopy lived about 60 mi south in present-day Sumter County.
 In 1821, when the territorial village was developed, a faction of Miccosukee Indians lived in the immediate area.
 The historian C. S. Monaco has suggested that the town was named after Micanopy "to appease the chief and acknowledge his original authority over the land."
-In the early days, the frontier village was sometimes referred to as "Wantons," after one of the original settlers.
+In the early days, the frontier village was sometimes referred to as "Wantons", after one of the original settlers.